Last Updated on by mitchrezman

 I love seeing the “law of unintended consequences” in action at any level.

-Eclectus male infanticide means there will be many more girls than boys which means regardless of how many dance cards the girls have to punch, there’s not enough boy mates to go around should the rainy season be really long and torrential.
+Eclectus male infanticide means there will be many more girls than boys which means regardless of how many dance cards the girls have to punch, there are not enough boy mates to go around should the rainy season be really long and torrential.

 Whether you believe Al Gore and his climate change philosophies or not, should rainy seasons last longer than expected (by the birds), you can expect to see more flooding in the tree hollows.